hfcs/aaatimer/README.md

   * Required by [IPSC rule 8.3.3](https://www.ipsc.org/pdf/RulesAir.pdf).
 * Action camera supporting SJCAM API over Wifi(tested on SJ4000 Wifi), starting recording at start signal.
+  * Wifi status is shown in smiley or X at the end of first row display.
   * With one caveat: Timer can hang when action camera is unplug right before camera API call dispatch.
 For ESP8266 implementation, `AsyncPrinter::connect()` never returns under said circumstances.
 Future hardware(backed by RTOS) or